amanparteek/HIT-140-Assessment-3-Group-75-/README.md

-Got it 👍 — here’s a **simplified, clean README.md** version with only the essential details and no tables:

----

 # 🦇🐀 Bat vs Rat: The Forage Files
 ### HIT140 – Foundations of Data Science (Assessment 3)

 ## 📘 Project Overview